-- (f) To suspend or cancel the registration and inclusion of relying parties in the mechanism referred to in Article 6b(2) in the case of illegal or fraudulent use of the European Digital Identity Wallet; - (g) to cooperate with competent supervisory authorities established under Regulation (EU) 2016/679, in particular, by informing them without undue delay, where personal data protection rules appear to have been breached and about security breaches which appear to constitute personal data breaches; - 5.
-Where the supervisory body requires the provider of a European Digital Identity Wallet to remedy any failure to fulfil requirements under this Regulation pursuant to paragraph 4 (d) and where that provider does not act accordingly, and if applicable within a time limit set by the supervisory body, taking into account, in particular, the extent, duration and consequences of that failure, may order the provider to suspend or to cease the issuance of the European Digital Identity Wallet.
-The supervisory bodies shall inform the supervisory bodies of other Member States, the Commission, relying parties and users of the European Digital Identity Wallet without undue delay of the decision to require the suspension or cessation of the European Digital Identity Wallet. - 6.
-By 31 March each year, each supervisory body shall submit to the Commission a report on its previous calendar year's main activities. - 7.
-The Commission shall make the annual reports referred to in paragraph 6 available to the European Parliament and the Council. - 8.
+(f) to suspend or cancel the registration and inclusion of relying parties in the mechanism referred to in Article 5b(7) in the case of illegal or fraudulent use of the European Digital Identity Wallet;

+(g) to cooperate with competent supervisory authorities established pursuant to Article 51 of Regulation (EU) 2016/679, in particular, by informing them without undue delay, where personal data protection rules appear to have been infringed and about security breaches which appear to constitute personal data breaches.

+- 5. Where the supervisory body designated pursuant to paragraph 1 requires the provider of a European Digital Identity Wallet to remedy any failure to fulfil requirements under this Regulation pursuant to paragraph 4, point (e), and that provider does not act accordingly and, if applicable, within a time limit set by that supervisory body, the supervisory body designated pursuant to paragraph 1 may, taking into account, in particular, the extent, duration and consequences of that failure, order the provider to suspend or to cease the provision of the European Digital Identity Wallet.
+The supervisory body shall inform the supervisory bodies of other Member States, the Commission, relying parties and users of the European Digital Identity Wallet without undue delay of the decision to require the suspension or cessation of the provision of the European Digital Identity Wallet. - 6.
+By 31 March each year, each supervisory body designated pursuant to paragraph 1 shall submit to the Commission a report on its main activities in the previous calendar year.
+The Commission shall make those annual reports available to the European Parliament and the Council. - 7.
 By ...
-[12 months after the date of entry into force of this amending Regulation], the Commission shall, by means of implementing acts, define the formats and procedures for the report referred to in paragraph 6.
+[12 months from the date of entry into force of this amending Regulation], the Commission shall, by means of implementing acts, establish the formats and procedures for the report referred to in paragraph 6 of this Article.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).